Understanding Pregnancy Stretch Marks: Causes and Treatment

 Genetic predisposition

-Conditions such as Cushing syndrome and Marfan syndrome, which are both genetic disorders, may also increase the risk of stretch marks due to changes in skin elasticity caused by hormonal imbalances or tissue growth.
+Your genes play a role here too...if your family members have stretch marks, you're more likely to experience similar skin problems as well.
+Genetic disorders such as Cushing syndrome and Marfan syndrome may also increase the risk of stretch marks due to changes in skin elasticity caused by hormonal imbalances or tissue growth.

 Another factor that will influence how visible your stretch marks will be is your skin type and color.
 Those with lighter skin tones might see reddish-brown marks initially, while darker skin tones could notice a deeper contrast when compared to their natural color.

-Using preventive skincare products like creams found at Allow Nourishment may help improve hydration and strengthen your skin over time.
+Using preventive skincare products like creams found at Allow Nourishment may help strengthen your skin over time.

 Treatment Options for Stretch Marks